jingax/Python-Voice-Assistant-Zira/README.md

         e.
 'Open Google' in Command then it opens Google in default browser.
         f. 'take a picture' or 'take a photo' in command then it takes a photo and displays it in new window and will save it as 'userIMG.png' and will overwrite image if command called again.
                   ---> To close the new window use 'thank you' or 'close' in your command.
-        g. 'news' in command then Naina displays and speaks out the top five news from the www.timesnow.com/
+        g. 'news' in command then Zira displays and speaks out the top five news from the www.timesnow.com/
         h.
 Any other command will give 'Sorry say again' as output.